andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 There is a benefit to your tests being in the ‘same place’ as your code.
 There is no separate account to maintain, no separate service to bill, and no separate team member administration.

-GitHub completely free for public, open source, repositories.
+GitHub Actions is completely free for public, open source, repositories.
 There’s also a pretty generous free tier for private repositories, and it is pretty economical after that.

 It can also be configured to do many tasks other than just running your tests: automatic image compression, other code checks, notifications to other systems, adding comments, making assignments, doing deployments, and more.
 All you have to do is fight with the configuration. :-)